 Tuberculosis (TB) is a bacterial disease spread by airborne droplets from a person with untreated pulmonary TB or by ingestion of TB-contaminated unpasteurized milk products.
 Transmission is more likely in conditions of crowding and poverty.
-A TB skin test can indicate prior exposure to tuberculosis and is recommended prior to travel (unless already known to be positive).
+A TB test can indicate prior exposure to tuberculosis and is recommended prior to travel.
 A repeat test is also recommended after returning to the US even if the pre-departure test was negative.